lionelmace/iks-lab/book/monitor-cluster-logs.md

 ## View logs in the LogDNA dashboard

 1. After you configure a log source, launch the LogDNA UI by clicking **View LogDNA**.

-It may take a few minutes before you start seeing logs.
+    {% hint style='info' %} This might take a few minutes before you start seeing logs. {% endhint %}

 1. Since namespace is a field that LogDNA collects, you can use the search function to filter your namespace.
 Use `namespace:name` to view only the logs of the applications deployed to the specified namespace.